 This is sprayed to the back of your mouth and you are asked to swallow.
 After a few seconds it will start to make your throat feel numb.

 Having the spray makes it more comfortable when the gastroscope is passed down through your throat.
-After the Gastroscopy you will have to wait 1 hour before you can eat or drink.
-You may be able to go home sooner than this; the nurse will advise you.
+After the gastroscopy you will have to wait 1 hour before you can eat or drink.

 Sedation